 5. How long do we retain your data?

-We retain your data for as long as necessary for the purposes of processing described in these privacy terms and to comply with any mandatory legislation: we will retain the user account data as long you are an active user and for 3 months after that; we are legally obliged to keep invoicing data and the documentation which it is based on for 7 years; we keep our backups for 3 months; we keep information on legal transactions between us and our client for the statutory limitation period set for civil claims (3 years, 10 years in case of intentional breach) to be able to protect ourselves against any legal claims and to file legal claims for our protection
+We retain your data for as long as necessary for the purposes of processing described in these privacy terms and to comply with any mandatory legislation: we will retain the user account data as long you are an active user and for thirty days after that; we are legally obliged to keep invoicing data and the documentation which it is based on for 7 years; we keep our backups for 90 days; we keep information on legal transactions between us and our client for the statutory limitation period set for civil claims (3 years, 10 years in case of intentional breach) to be able to protect ourselves against any legal claims and to file legal claims for our protection

 In addition, we may process the data in an aggregated or anonymized format, for example for analysis and statistical purposes and to improve and develop our services.